hex-7546/OOPs-in-Python-Class-2/README.md

 <b>Mac Address: </b>
 Address given to a specific device which signifies various information related to it is known as mac address

+<b>ASML </b>
+A Dutch company that manufactures and develop special machines which are used to produce integrated circuits